Graustark's Fiber Products

 |

 When we are ready to use the fiber, it is carded using a drum hand carder before it is washed.
 Llama fiber contains no lanolin like sheep wool so it is not greasy or sticky to work with.
 It is then hand spun on a spinning wheel and plied.
 After plying, the yarn is washed in normal hair shampoo and a cream rinse is sparingly applied.
 After the yarn is dry it can be used for weaving, knitting or crocheting projects.
 Finished projects are washed again in shampoo and cream rinse and the excess water is spun out in the washing machine.
 The product is then dried in a machine dryer on low heat to full the fabric.
 Llama fiber does not shrink much, but should not be agitated or it will readily felt.
-All of our items are produced at the farm.
-Many of our products are standard, but we occasionally have specialty items available or these can be ordered.
-These may include: Ear Warmers, Purses, Felted pictures or other Felted Items and Felting Kits. |
+All of our items are produced at the farm using our own spinning wheels and looms.
+We have sent some of our solid colored fiber out to commercial mills for washing and carding but the rest is done at the farm. |

 |